-I'm here for your energetic pups, wild barefoot toddlers, and all of those sun-drenched moments you wish you could slow down, pause, and freeze in time.
+I'm here for your energetic pups, sweet newborns, wild barefoot toddlers, and all of those sun-drenched moments you wish you could slow down, pause, and freeze in time.
 After all, the hours and days may seem long, but the years that pass by are so very short.

 I'm so happy you are here!
 I can't wait to meet you and love on your dogs!

 You are looking for an organized photographer who loves earthy tones and captures natural moments more than poses.
 I thrive on raw and authentic connections!